 Disclaimer : The images used in the accompanying text are drawn from the social media, unless otherwise stated, and are used only for illustration purposes.
 No infringement of any copyright laws is purposely intended.

 The word on the grapevine is that efforts are currently ongoing to fully reopen the international border between Malaysia and Singapore, with May or June 2021 as being the target date.

-Once reopened, it will allow for the free movement between peoples of both countries into each other’s, thus allowing socio-economic activities of both countries to re-energize itself after more than 18 months of restricted, if none at all, cross-border movements.
+Once reopened, it will allow for the free movement between peoples of both countries into each other’s, thus allowing socio-economic activities of both countries to re-energize itself after more than 18 months of restricted, if not none at all, cross-border movements.

 The question playing on most people’s lips today is, is that a wise move?
 Surely, there are many issues that need to be considered BEFORE the borders can be re-opened.